 This is more important than you would think for small business owners and entrepreneurs.
-You need your downtime!
-So if you have made an arrangement to do something special or even just have an early evening have it in your diary so that it can be protected.
+You need your downtime.
+So, if you have arranged to do something special or even just have an early evening have it in your diary so that it can be protected.

 Daily or weekly diary updates

-So now you have a beautifully organised diary!
+So now you have a beautifully organised diary.
 Ask your VA to call you to remind you if you have particularly important appointments.
-I also use Google Calendar a lot.
+We also use Google Calendar a lot.
 It syncs with ICal or Outlook, sets up reminders for iPhone or other smart phones and even allows you to email a week’s diary ahead of time.

-Next time I shall give you some ideas about how your Personal Assistant can help improve your social networking
+Next time we shall give you some ideas about how your Personal Assistant can help improve your social networking